The following questions and answers are based on currently available information and will be updated as the Gilder

 How does the new building fit into the existing campus?

-Approximately 80 percent of the proposed 245,000-square-foot project will be located within the area currently occupied by the Museum.
+Approximately 80 percent of the proposed 230,000-gross-square-foot project will be located within the area currently occupied by the Museum.
 The design will improve the Museum’s overall circulation and flow for the growing number of visitors by creating new, well-organized, and easily accessible north-south and east-west connections among buildings, eliminating dead-end pathways, and designing entries and spaces that are accessible to children, strollers, and the mobility-impaired.
 The design also maintains the current heights of the Museum building complex on its western side, placing the Columbus Avenue façade at the same height as the buildings on either side of the new entrance.
 On the south side, the façade is aligned with the adjacent building and steps back to meet the bordering building to the north.

 What materials will be used?

 The exterior of the building is expected to be clad in glass and stone, with a high- performance building envelope and fritted glass for shading and bird safety.
-Further underscoring the idea of flow, the Gilder Center’s interior will be constructed of sprayed structural concrete, demonstrating the fluid quality of the material in its construction.
+Further underscoring the idea of flow, the Gilder Center’s interior will be constructed of spray-applied concrete, demonstrating the fluid quality of the material in its construction.
 The west façade of the Gilder Center will be clad in Milford pink granite, the same stone used for the Museum’s entrance on Central Park West, and will be culled from the same quarry, subject to availability; or a granite similar in color and character.